 Select “Create a new private key” and click Next

-Select Required cryptographic and algorithm for signing certificates options as per your org requirements
+Select the required cryptographic and algorithm for signing certificate options as per your organisation’s requirements.

-Save the requested file from Sub-Ordinate CA with this request file we need to generate New Sub-Ordinate CA certificate from the ROOT CA server
+Save the file requested from Sub-Ordinate CA. Using this request file, we need to generate a new Sub-Ordinate CA certificate from the ROOT CA server.

 Successfully configured Certificate Server with some warring errors, due to unable to communicate ROOT CA from the non-trusted domain.

-We need to executive some manual steps to generate New Sub-Ordinate CA to start services and enroll certificates to Non-Trusted domain clients
+We need to executive some manual steps to generate a New Sub-Ordinate CA to start services and enrol certificates to Non-Trusted domain clients

-Connect “ROOTCA” and copy the file Certificate request file from SubOrdinate CA to ROOTCA Server.
+Connect “ROOTCA” and copy the file Certificate request file from SubOrdinate CA to the ROOTCA Server.

-Open PowerShell with run as administrator and execute the below command to create Sub Ordinate Certificate
+Open PowerShell with run as administrator and execute the below command to create a Sub Ordinate Certificate

 "certreq -submit requestfile.req"